I cannot tell you how many times we have made calm down bottles! My kids are obsessed and it is one of their favorite activities to make.

 - Rubbing alcohol (to remove the glue residue from the label on the bottle)

-- Soft-soap clear hand soap
+- Clear hand soap

-- Glitter
+- Glitter and/or holographic glitter

 - Water